Let's Encrypt / ACME DNS-01

 certbot certonly \ --authenticator dns-domudns \ --dns-domudns-credentials /etc/letsencrypt/domudns.ini \ -d example.com -d '*.example.com'

-Copy the hook script from the DomU DNS repository and use it with acme.sh or Proxmox ACME.
+Copy the hook script from the DomU DNS repository and use it with acme.sh.

 Install acme.sh and the hook